raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/runinstances_api.md

 +++
-title = "Launching an EC2 Spot Instance via the RunInstances API" weight = 130
+title = "Launching an EC2 Spot Instance using the RunInstances API" weight = 130
 +++